Data cube storage types

 When using warehouse or in-memory storage, you can choose to build the cube's storage on-demand or schedule it to run periodically.
 Scheduling is particularly useful if you have a line of business database that is not permitted to be queried during the day.
 In this case, you can schedule a storage operation to run at night, so that data retrieval queries will be made against the warehouse or in-memory storage during the day.

-To further increase data retrieval performance, both storage types offer the option of incremental updates.
+To potentially improve the performance when building the data cube storage, both storage types offer the option of incremental updates.
 Incrementally built data cubes will retrieve only data that was added to the database since the last build when updating, instead of retrieving all of the data every time the data cube is rebuilt.

 Building in-memory storage can require a lot of server memory, so we strongly recommend that you remove or hide unnecessary elements (columns, hierarchies, or measures), which you do not need from your data cube's Process Result transform.
 This can also benefit warehouse storage by leaving out unnecessary data.
 In-memory storage is also affected by the number of aggregators enabled on each measure.